-- The Montrose Center empowers the community -primarily lesbian, gay, bisexual, transgender, and queer (LGBTQ) individuals and their families-to live healthier, more fulfilling lives by providing behavioral health and support services, adult primary care and psychiatry, and free wellness programs that empower individuals to proactively participate in their own care. montrosecenter.org - Houston Gay and Lesbian Parents is a diverse social group for LGBT parents, their partners, and their kids.
-They offer family friendly activities, support groups and resources for parents planning to come out. hglp.org - PRIDE Houston Inc. will support, educate and promote the LGBTQIA+ community in order to commemorate our history and advocate our rights for current and future generations by producing Pride events that represent our diverse community. pridehouston.org - LGBTQ+ Cycle is an organization with a mission to support the LGBTQ+ Community by promoting selfliberation, instilling confidence and the willingness to be.
-They provide mental and emotional health assistance, opportunities for relationship building, and career and personal achievement promotion for the LGBTQ+ community. facebook.com/lgbtqcycle
+- LGBT Switchboard of Houston is a 24 hour helpline dedicated to providing information, nonjudgmental support, crisis information intervention and referral services for Houston's LGBTQIA+ community.
+713-529-3211 - The Montrose Center empowers the community -primarily lesbian, gay, bisexual, transgender, and queer (LGBTQIA+) individuals and their families-to live healthier, more fulfilling lives by providing behavioral health and support services, adult primary care and psychiatry, and free wellness programs that empower individuals to proactively participate in their own care. montrosecenter.org - Houston Gay and Lesbian Parents is a diverse social group for LGBTQIA+ parents, their partners, and their kids.
+They offer family friendly activities, support groups and resources for parents planning to come out. hglp.org - PRIDE Houston Inc. will support, educate and promote the LGBTQIA+ community in order to commemorate our history and advocate our rights for current and future generations by producing Pride events that represent our diverse community. pridehouston.org - LGBTQ+ Cycle is an organization with a mission to support the LGBTQIA+ Community by promoting self-liberation, instilling confidence and the willingness to be.
+They provide mental and emotional health assistance, opportunities for relationship building, and career and personal achievement promotion for the LGBTQIA+ community. facebook.com/lgbtqcycle